How To Throw A Bone-Chilling Broadway Halloween Party!

 "Madness takes its toll."
 Truer words were never sung when it comes to the events of 2020.
 Which is why it's all the more important that we make the most of occasions to celebrate.

 This year has taken a particular toll on the theatre community.
 With the world suffering from a serious lack of live entertainment, theatre nerds across the globe have spent the better part of 2020 in search of innovative ways to keep the spirt of Broadway alive while theaters are dark.
-So this year, resurrect the Great White Way at your celebration with our tips for a bone-chilling Broadway Halloween party.
+So this year, use our tips for a bone-chilling Broadway Halloween party to resurrect the spirit of the stage at home!

 While it is true that the many of our favorite Halloween traditions will suffer at the hands of Miss Rona this year (and on a Saturday, no less) that doesn't mean we can't enjoy the day in any way we can - or at the very least, dream of a world in which voluminous celebrations are possible once more.